ietf-wg-cellar/ebml-specification/specification.markdown

 multiple times within the same Parent Element in order to increase data resilience and optimize the use of EBML in transmission.
-For instance, a pertinent Top-Level Element could be periodically resent within a data stream so that an EBML Reader which starts reading the stream from the middle could better interpret the contents.
+For instance, a pertinent Top-Level Element could be periodically resent within a data stream so that an EBML Reader that starts reading the stream from the middle could better interpret the contents.
 Identically Recurring Elements **SHOULD** include a CRC-32 Element as a Child Element; this is especially recommended when EBML is used for long-term storage or transmission.
-If a Parent Element contains more than one copy of an Identically Recurring Element which includes a CRC-32 Element as a Child Element, then the first instance of the Identically Recurring Element with a valid CRC-32 value should be used for interpretation.
-If a Parent Element contains more than one copy of an Identically Recurring Element which does not contain a CRC-32 Element, or if CRC-32 Elements are present but none are valid, then the first instance of the Identically Recurring Element should be used for interpretation.
+If a Parent Element contains more than one copy of an Identically Recurring Element that includes a CRC-32 Element as a Child Element, then the first instance of the Identically Recurring Element with a valid CRC-32 value should be used for interpretation.
+If a Parent Element contains more than one copy of an Identically Recurring Element that does not contain a CRC-32 Element, or if CRC-32 Elements are present but none are valid, then the first instance of the Identically Recurring Element should be used for interpretation.